dgrisafe/academic-kickstart/content/publication/2018-04-29-pacg-ches/index.md

 subtitle: ''

 lastmod: '2019-11-07T23:07:36-08:00'
-summary: 'The prevalence of PACG is lower among Chinese Americans than East Asians based on standard definitions of angle closure.
-However, prevalences of PACS and PAC approximate rates seen in Asia.'
+summary: 'The prevalence of primary angle closure (PAC) glaucoma is lower among Chinese Americans than East Asians based on standard definitions of angle closure.
+However, prevalences of PAC suspect and PAC approximate rates seen in Asia.'

 authors:
 - Benjamin Xu